 They are so easy to whip up and use pantry staple ingredients.
 In fact, they are a childhood classic cookie that many have their own traditional ways of making them.

 Even whenever I was out and about or traveling, I’d always gravitate towards that kind of cookies, instead of everyone’s favorite, chocolate chip oatmeal cookies.

 Traditional oatmeal raisin cookies generally are made with flour, butter, oil, and up to several kinds of sugar!
 Delicious?
 Yes.
 Healthy? mmmm not so much.

-In my homemade version, we use simple, healthier, wholesome ingredients, but I promise we will NOT sacrifice on taste.
+In my homemade version, we use simple and healthy ingredients, but I promise we will NOT sacrifice on taste.

 - Rolled Oats (Old fashioned oats)– A must for a cookie that requires oatmeal!
 This also replaces any need for flour.
 Be sure to use gluten-free rolled oats to keep this recipe 100% gluten-free.

 - Banana– Mashed, overripe banana replaces the need for any oil or butter, while also providing sweetness.
 The riper the bananas are, the sweeter the cookies will be.

 - Almond Butter OR peanut butter– You can use either almond butter or peanut butter for

 - Raisins– The key add-in ingredients for the cookies!
 I recommend using a good quality brand of raisins, that are plump and juicy.
 See my trick below for instant fat and juicy raisins!

 - Cinnamon– Optional (hence why I didn’t include it in the recipe count!) but gives added flavor to the cookies.